 - Value Date: Fixed at D+1, SlimPay values transactions during the night and then funds can be used by the creditor.

 Note on SEPA direct debit payments

-Note: This new obligation also applies for credit transfer made in case of customers refunds.
+NB: This obligation also applies for credit transfer made in case of customers refunds.

 For any further question, contact email@example.com.